-Not every relationship facing tough times is doomed to fail.
+relationship facing tough times is doomed to fail.
 There are some good reasons to keep holding on, as well as some bad ones.
 For instance, history is a bad reason.
-"History alone is not enough to keep two people together," Jenna Birch, CEO of Plum dating app and author of The Love Gap, tells Bustle.
+"History alone is not enough to keep two people together," Jenna Birch, CEO of Plum dating app and author of tells Bustle.
 "Don’t get stuck thinking in terms of the 'sunk costs' fallacy, when there’s not enough chemistry and compatibility to hold you together."
+The Love Gap,

 While having history with someone may not be the reason to keep going, here are some better reasons you should hold on, even if things feel like it's falling apart, according to experts.